talinhall/reactive-marquee-component/README.md

 This is a platform to test my front end developer abilities.
 It is a web application, that has a menu and when state changes it changes the pages text and background picture.
-While makeing sure to take care of overflow text and create components that are responsive.
+While making sure to take care of overflow text and create components that are responsive.